Elia Suleiman: Style

 Suleiman is often cited for his use of silence in his films, in both their acting and directing.
 Suleiman criticized many Palestinian actors for too heavily relying on overly theatrical expression, stating, "A lot of the characters are movements within the frame, and I prefer the choreography, I prefer the musicality that comes from their appearances etc." Due to this sentiment, the oeuvre of Suleiman consists of many understated, dialogue-free performances, from both himself and his actors.
 Some scholars link Suleiman's stylistic silence to an expression of the oppression of Palestinians in occupied territory, with Tom Hill writing "the most subtle explorations of the particular, metonymic predicaments of Palestinian citizens of Israel."

 Suleiman's films employ absurd, often dark humor throughout his work.
 This can be seen through instances such as Santa Claus being stabbed by a gang of children (Divine Intervention) and a salesclerk selling "holy water," which is later revealed to be coming from the tap (Chronicles of a Disappearance).
 Suleiman admits to using humor as a defense mechanism, stating in an interview that "When you make an audience laugh, you actually open their eyes to the issue on the screen.
 Laughter is against despair."

 Suleiman's acting style is often likened to that of Buster Keaton, due to his expressive eyes and silent performances.
 However, Suleiman himself denies Keaton being an influence on his body of work, stating (when asked about his influences), "People always refer to Buster Keaton and Jacques Tati but it is not true, as I had made films before I watched them."

+Personal life

+Suleiman is married to Lebanese singer and actress Yasmine Hamdan.